Benton Shale: Naming and status

 The name was applied by Meek, F.B. and Hayden, F.V. in 1862 to the gray marine shales, often chalky in the middle layers, lying above the terrestrial Dakota Sandstone and usually below the massive limestones at the base of the Niobrara Chalk.
 The name was taken from the type outcrop at Fort Benton, today a small city in Montana on the Upper Missouri River.

 Today, the Benton classification is obsolete in some regions, having been replaced by the ascending sequence Graneros Shale/Belle Fourche Shale, Greenhorn Limestone, and Carlile Shale.
 However, many old publications used the name.
 And the use of the Benton Group name continues in the Front Range where the Graneros Shale, Greenhorn Limestone, Carlile Shale, and Codell Sandstone may be recognized as member units.

 In the lower Missouri River, west of Yankton, South Dakota, the distinction between the Benton and the Niobrara is very clear.
 This is near Meek and Hayden's type location for the Niobrara, the Niobrara River.
 On the shores of Lewis and Clark Lake between Yankton and the Niobrara River, high bluffs of near white Fort Hays Limestone are perched above the top of the gray shales that Meek and Hayden named "Fort Benton".
 However, at their Fort Benton type location for the Benton Group, the Fort Hays Limestone layer is hardly distinct from the Benton Shale and is identifiable only by its major change in fossil species.

-The Mancos Shale of the Colorado Plateau correlates with the Colorado Shale, and the Tokay Tongue of the lower Mancos is the synonym for the Benton Shale.
+The Mancos Shale of the Colorado Plateau correlates with the Colorado Shale, and the Tokay Tongue of the lower Mancos is a synonym for the Benton Shale.